What Is the Warm Homes Plan?

 Will Warm Homes Plan funding run out?+

 The Warm Homes Plan is a time-limited Government programme.
 While £15 billion has been committed, funding is allocated in phases and may not be available indefinitely.
 Properties that apply earlier are more likely to receive full grant coverage.
-We strongly recommend acting now rather than waiting, particularly given that ECO4 is already in its final phase.
+We strongly recommend acting now rather than waiting to ensure you access the best available funding.

 What happens after installation is complete?+